nbonamy/nestor/README.md

 ## Key Features

-* Service Discovery: Nestor automatically detects and aggregates Nestor-compatible API services on the local network, making them accessible to connected AI agents.
+* Zeroconf Service Discovery: Nestor automatically detects and aggregates Nestor-compatible API services on the local network, making them accessible to connected AI agents.
+No configuration needed!
 * Execution Orchestration: Nestor acts as a single point of contact for these API services, orchestrating function calls requested by the LLM model

 ## High-Level Architecture